 From provisions in a House bill that passed that would tax graduate students' tuition, to a tax on university endowments in both the House and Senate bills, the tax reform currently moving through Congress has caused a lot of anxiety among students, and an opportunity for institutions of higher education to reflect on how they message their value to society, and what they might need to change in the wake of new tax legislation.

 How can parents help address pervasive sexual harassment among teens?
 What accountability is required for institutions, schools, colleges, and workplaces to help change cultures of misogyny?

 Related Stories: What Parents Can Do to Stop Sexual Harassment

 Deferred Action for Childhood Arrivals (DACA) and Educational Opportunities

-Harvard University President Drew Faust recently sent a letter to President Donald Trump expressing her concern about reports that the administration plans to eliminate DACA and sharing her perspective on the impact the program has had on undocumented students at Harvard and across the country.
+Harvard University President Drew Faust sent a letter to President Donald Trump expressing her concern about reports that the administration plans to eliminate DACA and sharing her perspective on the impact the program has had on undocumented students at Harvard and across the country.
 The struggles and challenges undocumented students face and the supports they need in our educational system is an ongoing effort and touches many different sectors of education - from K-12 to higher ed.

-Key faculty: Roberto Gonzales
+Key Faculty: Roberto Gonzales

 Marty West discusses the impact the Great Recession may have had on school systems and what that means for improving educational outcomes for the most challenged students.
 (The Washington Post: December 5)

 Make College Free?
 Not So Fast.
 New Study Shows That Students Are Helped by Making College Better, Not Cheaper